 Also, the GIA does not put every single inclusion in the diamond on the report.
 They only plot a diamond's based on ‘character-defining’ characteristics of a stone.
 That means smaller inclusions, pinpoints, or cloudiness might not be factored into the grading if they aren’t considered character defining.
 This is important to note if you are buying a diamond just off a report - it doesn't encompass 100% of what's happening inside the diamond to affect the clarity grade.

 My overall advice: inspect the stone in person or request photos and videos in a variety of different light situations and from every angle.

 There’s a small section at the bottom of every GIA report that outlines extra information about the stone.
 It goes over polish, symmetry, fluorescence, and there may be more details on additional pinpoints or coloration in the diamond.

 If all this seems a bit overwhelming, we’re here for you!
 And truthfully, working with a jeweler right from the start is the best way to ensure you get the diamond of your dreams without any doubts!

-We offer free virtual consultations (and in-person as well once everything’s back to normal).
+We offer free virtual consultations.
 And even better, you get a $100 site credit to use on any item over $1000 just for booking in for a virtual consultation with us!